 Birst by Infor

 Birst can serve whatever needs you may have for reporting and analytics.
 Its comprehensive functionalities include advanced visualization, dashboards, pixel-perfect reporting, and self-service data prep.
-According to Gartner, 61% of Birst’s customers use it as their only analytics and BI tool.
+According to Gartner, 61% of Birst’s customers use it as their only analytics and Business Intelligence (BI) tool.

-If you no longer want to rely on IT for BI and data analytics, Birst can help.
+If you no longer want to rely on IT for BI and various types of data analytics, Birst can help.
 Its semantic layer allows non-technical users to create custom measures and attributes by using common business terms while ensuring a unified version of analytics across the business.